 Big Tobacco Now Owns JUUL

-Since JUUL’s introduction of an e-cigarette market with its state of the art nicotine delivery system and flavored vapor pods in 2017, it has transformed into a $38 billion company due in part to a major investment by Altria (formerly Philip Morris).
+Since JUUL’s introduction of an e-cigarette market with its state of the art nicotine delivery system and flavored vapor pods in 2015, it transformed into a $38 billion company due in part to a major investment by Altria (formerly Philip Morris).
 Altria remains one of the world’s largest producers and marketers of tobacco and cigarettes, including the Marlboro brand, and now owns a reported 35% of JUUL.
-JUUL has been accused of directly marketing to minors and touting unproven effects to the consumers health.
-Recently, a Stanford University marketing professor has reported that JUUL’s CEO acknowledged that its marketing was “ripped off” of Big Tobacco marketing.
+JUUL has been accused of directly marketing to minors and touting unproven benefits of its products to consumers’ health.
+Recently, a Stanford University marketing professor reported that JUUL’s CEO acknowledged that its marketing was “ripped off” of Big Tobacco marketing.

-In April of 2018, JUUL has become the subject of heightened FDA attention, which includes increased enforcement of sales to minors and efforts to hold manufacturers accountable.
+In April of 2018, JUUL became the subject of heightened FDA attention, which includes increased enforcement of illegal sales to minors and efforts to hold manufacturers accountable.
 Some of the marketing strategies that allegedly targeted minors are advertisements on social media and the use of flavors in its products.
 It is estimated that 3.6 million middle school and high school kids now use e-cigarettes.

 Recent news reports reveal that e-cigarettes present safety risks to the user.
-For example, please review:
+For example: